A guide for anyone who stammers on coping with job interviews. Find out how to get reasonable adjustments to make interviews easier.

 - A face-to-face interview instead of a telephone or video interview.
 Some people who stammer find these easier.

 These are just a few examples.
-Download our '19 Reasonable Adjustments at Work' guide below for more ideas.
+Download our '19 Reasonable Adjustments at Work' guide for more ideas.
+See the Downloads section below.
 Are you unsure of what adjustments to ask for?
 If you'd like help asking for reasonable adjustments, contact our Employment Service.
 We can talk things through with you.

 You might also find our Guide for people taking scenario-based oral assessments useful.
 The guidance is primarily for people in the healthcare sector.
 But, it could help for other job-based oral exams, assessments or interviews.